-Smythe & Jones, PLLC offers representation for individuals who are looking for prenuptial and/or postnuptial agreements.
-A prenuptial agreement is made by a couple prior to their wedding day in regard to financial and other matters of their marriage.
-Whereas, a postnuptial agreement is made after marriage.
-A prenuptial agreement is not necessary to get married, however, Smythe & Jones, PLLC reviews each potential new client on a case by case basis and offers candid advice so that the client can make the best decision possible before proceeding.
+Smythe & Jones provides legal assistance for those seeking prenuptial and postnuptial agreements.
+A prenuptial agreement is a contract made by a couple before their wedding day regarding financial and other matters, while a postnuptial agreement is made after marriage.
+Though not required to get married, Smythe & Jones evaluates each client’s situation and offers honest advice for making the best decision before moving forward.